vapor/routing-kit/.github/CONTRIBUTING.md

 ## Testing

-Once in Xcode, select the `routing-Package` scheme and use `CMD+U` to run the tests.
+Once in Xcode, select the `routing-kit-Package` scheme and use `CMD+U` to run the tests.

-When adding new tests (please do 😁), don't forget to add the method name to the `allTests` array.
-If you add a new `XCTestCase` subclass, make sure to add it to the `Tests/LinuxMain.swift` file.

 &mdash; Thanks! 🙌